ab303el/SQL-Data-Warehouse-Project/README.md

 # Data Warehouse And Analytics Project

-Welcome to the  ** Data Warehouse And Analytics Project ** repository In This project we demonstrate a comprehensive data warehousing and analytics solution , from building a data warehouse to generating actionable insights , designed as  porfolio project  highlights industry best practices in data engineering and analytics.
+Welcome to the  ** Data Warehouse And Analytics Project ** repository In This project we demonstrate a comprehensive data warehousing and analytics solution , from building a data warehouse to generating actionable insights , designed as  porfolio project it highlights industry best practices in data engineering and analytics.

 ---